An image of a plant growing

 Why This Works

 Trauma doesn’t only live in memory.
 It can shape how we hold ourselves, how we move, and how the body protects us through bracing or shutdown.
-Over time, those patterns can feel automatic.Talk therapy can be an important part of healing.
+This is sometimes called a freeze response — a nervous system survival pattern.
+Over time, those patterns can feel automatic.

-Is this like somatic therapy?
+Is this like physical therapy?

 Not quite.
 Physical therapy often isolates muscles.
 Yoga emphasizes postures.
 Pauseture lessons focus on the whole chain of movement — from your feet to your breath to your spine — in a way that rewires patterns through neuroplasticity.